“Whenever I play Thor I think they will never call me again”

 NATALIE PORTMAN RETURNS TO MARVEL

-The most unpredictable is Thor’s encounter with his great love, astrophysicist Jane Foster, in full mission and after “8 years, 7 months and 6 days”, as the protagonist recalls.
+The most unpredictable is Thor’s encounter with his great love, astrophysics.
+Jane Fosterin full mission and after “8 years, 7 months and 6 days”, as the protagonist recalls.

 Not even Natalie Portman herself expected to embody her again when in 2016 she assured that her work in the franchise “had ended”.

-For the new movie, Waititi has transformed Foster into Mighty Thor, who appeared in the original comics more than 50 years ago as a female version of Thor who shares his powers and appropriates his famous hammer.
+For the new film, Waititi has transformed Foster into mighty thorwho appeared in the original comics over 50 years ago as a female version of Thor who shares his powers and appropriates his famous hammer.

-Thus, Thor’s journey becomes a romantic comedy with eighties winks, full of irony and heavy metal rhythm in which the couple and the rest of the companions must settle their differences while fighting Gorr, a villain known as the Butcher of the Gods. , determined not to leave a living deity in the world.
+Thus, Thor’s journey becomes a romantic comedy with eighties winks, full of irony and heavy metal rhythm in which the couple and the rest of the companions must settle their differences while fighting against hat a villain known as the Butcher of the Godsdetermined not to leave a living deity in the world.

 “Everything Thor does has to do with the experiences and traumas that he’s been through in the past,” says Hemsworth.